Katharine Coleman MBE

 Videos & publications where work is illustrated

-The inspiration for her work is the beauty found in ordinary things, whether natural history or the modern urban landscape.
+The inspiration for her work is the beauty found in the commonplace, whether natural history or the modern urban landscape.
 Katharine's work has been exhibited widely in the UK and Europe, USA and Japan and can be seen in many public collections (see below).
 Katharine feels strongly that wheel engraving on glass no longer needs to be traditional in style or content, though she prefers traditional techniques, using lathe-mounted copper, diamond and stone wheels, to obtain the crispness, textures and fine finish, so much more difficult to achieve with sandblast and drill.

-regularly teaches short courses in glass engraving at workshops in the UK:
+regularly teaches glass engraving in the UK:

-Awarded the MBE for services to glass engraving in 2009, Katharine was elected an Honorary Liveryman of the Worshipful Company of Glass Sellers of London and a Freeman of the City of London in June 2015.
+Awarded an MBE for services to glass engraving in 2009, Katharine was elected an Honorary Liveryman of the Worshipful Company of Glass Sellers of London and a Freeman of the City of London in June 2015.
 She is also an elected member of Contemporary Applied Arts, a Fellow of the Guild of Glass Engravers (2001 - 2015), a Brother of the Art Workers Guild, and member of The Glass Circle, Contemporary Glass Society and The Glass Association.

 2015 People's Prize, British Glass Biennale 2015, Stourbridge, awarded by Warm Glass plc